martingtaylor/stine/README.md

 ![STINE Overview](images/STINE_Overview.png)

-NOTE: the Media Type table is created is not alterable by design, and is populated when the database is deployed.
+NOTE: the Media Type table is created is not alterable by design, and is populated when the database is deployed, therefore does not have a dedicated GUI.

 In addition to the interfaces, a simple menu system is included to context switch to each of the screens.
 The menu is imbedded with the main.html page, which includes a JINGA2 block, inwhich all other html pages are embedded.
 This approah makes the menu available to all interfaces.